MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/kerberos/kerberos-constrained-delegation-overview.md

 In earlier operating systems where the domain administrator configured the service, the service administrator had no useful way to know which front-end services delegated to the resource services they owned.
 And any front-end service that could delegate to a resource service represented a potential attack point.
 If a server that hosted a front-end service was compromised, and it was configured to delegate to resource services, the resource services could also be compromised.

-In Windows Server 2012 R2 and Windows Server 2012 , ability to configure constrained delegation for the service has been transferred from the domain administrator to the service administrator.
+In Windows Server the ability to configure constrained delegation for the service has been transferred from the domain administrator to the service administrator.
 In this way, the back-end service administrator can allow or deny front-end services.

 For detailed information about constrained delegation as introduced in Windows Server 2003, see [Kerberos Protocol Transition and Constrained Delegation](/previous-versions/windows/it-pro/windows-server-2003/cc739587(v=ws.10)).

-The Windows Server 2012 R2  and Windows Server 2012 implementation of the Kerberos protocol includes extensions specifically for constrained delegation.
+The Windows Server 2012 and later implementation of the Kerberos protocol includes extensions specifically for constrained delegation.
 Service for User to Proxy (S4U2Proxy)  allows a service to use its Kerberos service ticket for a user to obtain a service ticket from the Key Distribution Center (KDC) to a back-end service.
 These extensions allow constrained delegation to be configured on the back-end service's account, which can be in another domain.
 For more information about these extensions, see [\[MS-SFU\]: Kerberos Protocol Extensions: Service for User and Constrained Delegation Protocol Specification](/openspecs/windows_protocols/ms-sfu/3bff5864-8135-400e-bdd9-33b552051d94) in the MSDN Library.

 **Practical applications**